House of Tudor: Mary I

-Mary's dream of a new, Catholic Habsburg line was finished, and her popularity further declined when she lost Calais — the last English area on French soil — to Francis, Duke of Guise, on 7 January 1558.
+Mary's dream of a new, Catholic Habsburg line was finished, and her popularity further declined when she lost Calais — the last English territory on French soil — to Francis, Duke of Guise, in January 1558.
 Mary's reign, however, introduced a new coining system that would be used until the 18th century, and her marriage to Philip II created new trade routes for England.
 Mary's government took a number of steps towards reversing the inflation, budgetary deficits, poverty, and trade crisis of her kingdom.
 She explored the commercial potential of Russian, African, and Baltic markets, revised the customs system, worked to counter the currency debasements of her predecessors, amalgamated several revenue courts, and strengthened the governing authority of the middling and larger towns.
 Mary also welcomed the first Russian ambassador to England, creating relations between England and Russia for the first time.
-Had she lived a little longer, Catholicism, which she worked so hard to restore into the realm might have taken deeper roots than it did.
+Had she lived a little longer, Catholicism, which she worked so hard to restore into the realm, might have taken deeper roots than it did.
 However, her actions in pursuit of this goal arguably spurred on the Protestant cause, through the many people she killed.
-Mary died on 17 November 1558 at the relatively young age of 42.
+Mary died on 17 November 1558 at the age of 42.

-Elizabeth I: Age of intrigues and plots
+Elizabeth I

 Elizabeth I, who was staying at Hatfield House at the time of her accession, rode to London to the cheers of both the ruling class and the common people.

 When Elizabeth came to the throne, there was much apprehension among members of the council appointed by Mary, because many of them (as noted by the Spanish ambassador) had participated in several plots against Elizabeth, such as her imprisonment in the Tower, trying to force her to marry a foreign prince and thereby sending her out of the realm, and even pushing for her death.
-In response to their fear, she chose as her chief minister Sir William Cecil, a Protestant, and former secretary to Lord Protector the Duke of Somerset and then to the Duke of Northumberland.
+In response to their fear, she chose as her chief minister William Cecil, 1st Baron Burghley, a Protestant, and former secretary to Lord Protector Edward Seymour, 1st Duke of Somerset and then to John Dudley, 1st Duke of Northumberland.
 Under Mary, he had been spared, and often visited Elizabeth, ostensibly to review her accounts and expenditure.
-Elizabeth also appointed her personal favourite, the son of the Duke of Northumberland Lord Robert Dudley, her Master of the Horse, giving him constant personal access to the queen.
+Elizabeth also appointed her personal favourite, the son of the Duke of Northumberland Robert Dudley, her Master of the Horse, giving him constant personal access to the queen.